 The Jews House

-10% off the A La Carte menu on Wednesday and Thursday, for up to four people per Great Food Club membership card.
+10% off the A La Carte menu on Thursday for up to four people per Great Food Club membership card.
 To claim the offer, you must mention you are Great Food Club member when booking and show your card before paying.

 The Jews House restaurant is located in the heart of the historic centre of Lincoln and housed in the 12th century eponymous Jews House, one of the oldest houses in Europe.